IntrepidPursuits/sherpa/mean-stack/README.md

 latest JS coding techniques knowing that the code will be transpiled in such a way as to make backward compatible all of the newer features for older browsers.

-## Questions

-* Where do tests go?
-* How to run tests?
-* Which tests are created automatically?
-* What about Authentication?
-* How to deliver my findings.
-  * Note that a few of the apps that I'm pointing out are *already* Github apps.
-So I need a way to not re-deliver those, but just links to them.